The countries we most want to see

 Turkmenistan

 I have been eager to see Derweze in Turkmenistan for several years now.
-Also known as the door to hell, this roiling chasm of fire has been burning for nearly 50 years.
+Known as the ‘door to hell’, this roiling chasm of fire has been burning for nearly 50 years.

 Canada

-Canada is one of those countries everyone thinks I’ve seen, but I haven’t.
-Its strong infrastructure and enviable safety record makes it one of those places you can see when you’re a bit older and more accustomed to certain creature comforts.
+Canada is one of those countries everyone thinks I’ve seen – but I haven’t.
+Its sophisticated infrastructure makes it one of those places you can travel to when you’re a bit older and accustomed to creature comforts.

 The fantastical Mt Asgard is one of the most beautiful mountains in the world

 That said, I would be crushed if I never got to see Canada.
 I desperately want to see Baffin Island with its wild and expansive landscapes.
-The twin peaks of Mount Asgard are mesmerising and Mount Thor is a must.
-This mighty mountain features Earth’s greatest vertical drop at 1,250m (4,101ft).
+The twin peaks of Mount Thor and Mount Asgard are especially dramatic.

 Mongolia

 There are few countries that feel as wild and dramatic as Mongolia.
-Its rugged expanses and nomadic peoples are fascinating, and its remote location promises the seclusion tugging at every explorer’s heart.
+Its rugged expanses and nomadic peoples are fascinating, and its remote location promises the seclusion missing from so much of modern travel.

 Countries we most want to see Mongolia